calibreapp/react-live-chat-loader/README.md

 }
 ```

-And to load the chat from a custom button you can import the `useChat`
+To display chat from a custom button you can import the `useChat`
 hook which has the current state of the chat and a function to load the
 chat.